 If the Registrar deems they are suitable then you will receive a stamped copy back from the Court.

 Where no agreement can be reached the Family Law Act will usually require at least one parent to attempt to go to mediation with the other.
 Where agreement cannot be reached, or one parent does not wish to attend mediation, then a certificate, called a section 60I certificate, will be issued to allow the parent to make a Court application.

-The next step is then filing an application with the Court and this is done by drafting the document in consultation with your child custody lawyer.
+The next step is then filing an application and supporting affidavit material with the Court and this is done by drafting the document in consultation with your child custody lawyer.
 The orders you are seeking will need to be precise and to outline what you are specifically looking for.